 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016("the Order") issued by the Central Government of India in terms of sub-section(11) of section 143 ofthe Companies Act 2013 we give in the "Annexure A" a statement on thematters specified in paragraphs 3 and 4 of the Order to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order 2016("the Order") issued by the Central Government of India in terms of sub-section(11) of section 143 of the Act we give in the "Annexure 1" a statement on thematters specified in paragraphs 3 and 4 of the Order.

 2. As required by Section 143(3) of the Act we report that:

-a.
-We have sought and obtained all the information and explanationswhich to the best of our knowledge and belief were necessary for the purposes of ouraudit;
+(a) We have sought and obtained all the information and explanationswhich to the best of our knowledge and belief were necessary for the purposes of ouraudit;

-b.
-I n our opinion proper books of account as required by law havebeen kept by the Company so far as it appears from our examination of those books.
+(b) In our opinion proper books of account as required by law havebeen kept by the Company so far as it appears from our examination of those books;

-d.
-In our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Actread with Companies (Indian Accounting Standards) Rules 2015 as amended;
+(d) In our opinion the aforesaid standalone Ind AS financialstatements comply with the Accounting Standards specified under Section 133 of the Actread with Companies (Indian Accounting Standards) Rules 2015 as amended;

-e.
-On the basis of the written representations received from the directors as on 31stMarch 2019 taken on record by the Board of Directors none of the directors aredisqualified as on 31st March 2019 from being appointed as a director in termsof Section 164 (2) of the Act.
+(e) On the basis of the written representations received from thedirectors as on March 31 2020 taken on record by the Board of Directors none of thedirectors is disqualified as on March 31 2020 from being appointed as a director in termsof Section 164 (2) of the Act;

-f.
-With respect to the adequacy of the internal financial controlsover financial reporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B".
+(f) With respect to the adequacy of the internal financial controlsover financial reporting of the Company with reference to these standalone Ind ASfinancial statements and the operating effectiveness of such controls refer to ourseparate Report in "Annexure 2" to this report;

-g.
-With respect to the other matters to be included in the Auditor'sReport in accordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to theexplanations given to us:
+(h) With respect to the other matters to be included in the Auditor'sReport in accordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 asamended in our opinion and to the best of our information and according to theexplanations given to us:

-iii.
-There has been no delay in transferring amounts required to betransferred to the Investor Education and Protection Fund by the Company.
+(iii) There has been no delay in transferring amounts required to betransferred to the Investor Education and Protection Fund by the Company.

 For Nayak & Rane